 The Board is of the view that the members of the AC who possess the appropriate accounting experience, business and/ or related financial management expertise have sufficient financial management expertise and experience to discharge the AC's functions.
-Mr. Er Kwong Wah, who is also AC Chairman on other public listed companies, and Mr. Ng Teck Wah have such experiences and their information can be found under the section entitled "Board of Directors".

 The AC has explicit authority to investigate any matter within its terms of reference, full access to and co-operation by the Management and full discretion to invite any Director or executive officer to attend its meetings, and reasonable resources to enable it to discharge its functions properly.